 My own experience

 As a metastatic Small Intestine NET case, I had the usual bulky chains of lymph node metastases in or around the mesentery that frequently appear with an abdominal primary.
 Most of these were removed along with my primary resection.
 However, I had known since shortly after diagnosis in 2010 that I had ‘hotspots’ in my left ‘axillary’ lymph nodes (armpit) and my left ‘supraclavicular fossa’ (SCF) lymph nodes (clavicle).
 These were found on Octreoscan but at the time, they were not pathologically enlarged – just showing uptake.
 Of course I also had multiple liver metastases and subsequent surgery (read more about that here).
+I had the fairly common issue of desmoplasia but in the less common location of the retroperitoneum.

 My Ga68 PET scan in 2018, added right rib number 11 to my “metastases CV” – read more here.